tradingstrategy-ai/docs/source/learn/posts/portfolio-construction/portfolio-construction-model.rst

 In this post, we will cover the basics of portfolio constructions and alpha models.
 We will show how to build a simple portfolio construction strategy using Python and Trading Strategy's backtesting framework.

-The target audience of this post us :term:`quants <quant>` and people who want to learn :term:`algorithmic trading`.
+The target audience of this post is :term:`quantitative finance developers <quant>` and people who want to learn :term:`algorithmic trading`.

 What is portfolio construction?
 -------------------------------